Find a Job in Berlin

 Enroll in a language class *before* moving to Berlin.
 If that’s not possible, enroll in a class as soon as you get here.
 Make it a priority to learn as much German as you can and be as fluent as possible.

-There’s tons of languages schools in Berlin to choose from.
+Once you get to Berlin, there’s tons of languages schools to choose from.
 There’s the fairly priced Volkshochschule, the alternative school Babylonia, and Expath.
 More upmarket options include the Goethe Institute and if you’re very serious and committed about learning German and want to do so within a short timeframe, try Smarter German.
+There’s also language learning apps like Rosetta Stone, Memrise, and Duolingo.
+For even more ideas about how to learn German, find some inspiration with Slow Travel Berlin.

 Pro Tip: Make sure your level of German (A1, B2 etc.) is indicated on your resume or CV.